HonzaPhan/ENGETO_FrontEnd_academy/README.md

 # ENGETO_front-end_academy
 <h2>All tasks and projects from <a href="https://engeto.cz/">ENGETO</a> front-end academy.</h2>
 <p>In this repository, you can find all tasks and projects given by <a href="https://engeto.cz/">ENGETO</a>.</p>
-<p>In total, there are 12 lessons with live instructors where we learn front-end development from understanding issues, syntax, understanding and writing code to creating complex and responsive websites.</p>
+<p>In total, there are 14 theoretical exercises and practical exercises (every week on Tuesday and Wednesday) with live instructors where we learn front-end development from understanding issues, syntax, understanding and writing code to creating complex and responsive websites.</p>
 <p>What we have learned so far: </p>
 <ul>
   <li>